spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 For Cubeviz, there is an additional option to fit the model over each individual spaxel by pressing :guilabel:`Apply to Cube`.
 The fit parameter planes are saved in a data structure that can be accessed in a jupyter notebook.
-The best model fit, evaluated over the cube is also saved to a 'Model' dataset.
+The best model fit, evaluated over the cube is also saved to a dataset with the label specified in the :guilabel:`Model Label` field (default 'Model').

 .. seealso::